-We'd only just left for the shops when our youngest, who is three, slipped off his scooter.
-It was quite a tumble, and he was clutching at his legs and sobbing.
-I sat next to him on the pavement, pulling him gently into my lap and leaning around so he could look into my eyes if he chose to, and I held him.
-I watched as tears rolled down his distraught little face.
+“We'd only just left for the shops when our 3-year-old slipped off their scooter.
+It was quite a tumble, and they were clutching at their legs and sobbing.
+I sat next to them on the pavement, pulling them gently into my lap and leaning around so they could look into my eyes if they chose to, and then just held them.
+I watched as tears rolled down their distraught face.

 I hate it when my children are hurt.
 What I wouldn't give to wrap them in cotton wool so they don't have to feel pain in their lives!
 But I can't – and, more importantly, I mustn't.
 They need to experience these small knocks which life throws at them – physical hurts, disappointments, frustrations, fears – in order to learn emotional resilience.